Skip to main content

 • Review burden of disease, especially tropical disease by region prior to travel to anticipate the conditions you will be treating.
 United Nations Children’s Fund (UNICEF) maintains country profiles where this information can easily be accessed.

-*The suggestions above were found in “The Practitioner’s Guide to Global Health,” a edX course by Boston University.
-The course can be accessed through May 2022.
+*The suggestions above were found in “The Practitioner’s Guide to Global Health,” an edX course by Boston University.

 Questions for consideration: